Here are how to use fjoin() functions.

 =A2.fjoin(if(GENDER=="F","female","male"):GENDER,GENDER) |

-Parameter w is the value assignment format; return female when GENDER value is F, otherwise return male; since w’s alias GENDER already exists in the pseudo table, the function won’t generate a new field but assigns new values to the GENDER field; below is content of the returned pseudo table: |
+Define a computation on A2’s pseudo table – parameter w is the value assignment format; return female when GENDER value is F, otherwise return male; since w’s alias GENDER already exists in the pseudo table, the function won’t generate a new field but assigns new values to the GENDER field – and return a new pseudo table.

 |